Doctors Note Logo

 If 10 Hours Isn't Enough… It's Not Laziness

-Feeling exhausted after sleeping 10 hours—or more—can be confusing and even distressing.
-If you’re spending long nights in bed yet waking still tired, it’s unlikely to be simple laziness.
-Instead, it can signal underlying health issues or lifestyle factors that deserve attention.
-Below, we explore common and serious causes, practical steps you can take, and when to seek medical care.
+Feeling exhausted after sleeping 10 hours or more can be confusing and distressing.
+If you're spending long nights in bed yet waking still tired, it's unlikely to be laziness.
+Instead, it often signals underlying health issues or lifestyle factors that deserve attention.
+Below, we focus on the most common causes, practical steps you can take, and when to seek medical care.

 Why 10+ Hours of Sleep Isn't Always Restorative

-• Recommended sleep for adults: Most healthy adults need 7–9 hours of sleep per night.
+• Recommended sleep for adults: Most healthy adults need 7–9 hours per night.

 • Oversleeping (more than 9–10 hours consistently) may be linked to fatigue rather than relief.